 - My Account

 *On this date in 2020, Breonna Taylor was killed by white Louisville Metro Police Department officers Jonathan Mattingly, Brett Hankison, and Myles Cosgrove.

 Taylor was a 26-year-old Black emergency medical technician.
 The three plainclothes officers used a no-knock search warrant to enter her apartment in Louisville, Kentucky.
-Gunfire was exchanged between Taylor's boyfriend Kenneth Walker and the officers.
+Gunfire was exchanged between Taylor's boyfriend, Kenneth Walker, and the officers.
 Walker said that he believed that the officers were intruders.
 The LMPD officers fired over twenty shots.
-Taylor was shot eight times and LMPD Sergeant Jonathan Mattingly was injured by gunfire.
-Another police officer and an LMPD lieutenant was on the scene when the warrant was executed.
+Taylor was shot eight times, and LMPD Sergeant Jonathan Mattingly was injured by gunfire.
+Another police officer and an LMPD lieutenant were on the scene when the warrant was executed.